n8n-io/n8n-docs/docs/security/privileges.md

 ---
-title: Priveleges with Doc²
+title: Privileges with DOC²
-description: A explanation of the groups & priveleges of Doc²
+description: A explanation of the groups & privileges of DOC²
 tags:
-- Doc²
+- DOC²
 - Groups
-- Priveleges
+- Privileges
 ---
 # Admins
-The first user of Doc² is the default organization admin.
+The first user of DOC² is the default organization admin.

-## Priveleges
+## Privileges
-Organisation admins are able to access the settings in Doc².
+Organisation admins are able to access the settings in DOC².
 They are allowed to configure:

 - document types